The application-development process may start with your company looking to

 non-specialist developers; that means, the description is immediately

-recognizable to experts in the field, with all domain-specific terminology
+recognizable to experts in the field, with all domain-specific

-the problem’s domain or the company’s business.
+knowledgeable in the problem’s domain or the company’s business.

 Clear up any ambiguities and inconsistencies.